sabafatimaa/google-cybersecurity-professional-certificate-portfolio/Readme.md

 ## About Me

 I'm a cybersecurity enthusiast transitioning into the field, with hands-on experience gained through the Google Cybersecurity Professional Certificate.
-I'm passionate about protecting networks, responding to incidents, and supporting organizations — including public sector and government agencies — that rely on strong security to serve the public safely.
+I'm passionate about protecting networks, responding to incidents, and helping organizations safeguard their data and systems.
 This repository is a collection of hands-on projects I completed to build and demonstrate practical cybersecurity skills.

 ---